THE HIPAA ‘DIRTY DOZEN’ – FIND OUT ABOUT THE MOST COMMON HIPAA VIOLATIONS

 Inadequate Security Awareness Training

-Businesses usually do a good job of providing training opportunities for their staff within select individual roles, however many entities neglect security awareness training for all staff members.
+Businesses usually do a good job of providing training opportunities for their staff within select individual roles, however many entities neglect cyber security awareness training for all staff members.
 Conduct a short 10- or 15-minute security awareness training every month to help keep security top-of-mind.
 Short and continuous security awareness training may be more effective than one annual two-hour training.
 Staff will retain more information and you gain the ability to leverage current events in the news that may impact your work environment.

 No One Assigned as a Privacy and Security Officer